-LNS ensures that candidates with a learning difficulty have been assessed appropriately by qualified assessors overseen by the SENDCo.
-LNS currently commissions two Educational Psychologists to carry out exam access assessments.
-Evidence of the assessors' qualifications are held on file by the SENDCo and HR for inspection purposes.
+LNS ensures that candidates with a learning difficulty have been assessed appropriately by qualified assessors overseen by the SENDCO.
+LNS currently employs a SEN teacher and commissions two Educational Psychologists to carry out exam access assessments.
+Evidence of the assessors' qualifications are held on file by the SENDCO and HR for inspection purposes.